 Three days later, you get a targeted Facebook ad on your phone for the exact pair of weird orange shoes you were looking at securely in your heavily encrypted Swedish tunnel.
 Your jaw hits the floor.
 You immediately assume the VPN lied to you, leaked your IP address, sold your data, and completely burned your privacy to the ground.

 The VPN didn't leak anything.
 Your IP was perfectly hidden.
 The deeply terrifying reality is that massive tracking networks literally do not care about your IP address or your tracking cookies anymore.
 They don't need them.
-Instead, they used a highly aggressive, completely invisible script sitting inside your web browser to extract your absolute unique mathematical DNA.
-Welcome to the horrifying reality of Browser Fingerprinting.
+Instead, a script inside the page quietly profiled your browser's specific hardware and software combination, building an ID that has nothing to do with your IP address.
+That's browser fingerprinting.
+And it works even when everything else is locked down.

 The Massive Lie of "Incognito Mode"